Bill Murray: 2010–2019

-In 2016, he was the voice of Baloo in the live-action adaptation of Disney's The Jungle Book, directed by Jon Favreau.
-The film earned a 95% approval rating on Rotten Tomatoes, and Murray was nominated for Favorite Animated Movie Voice at the People's Choice Awards; he lost to Ellen DeGeneres.
+He voiced Baloo in Jon Favreau's The Jungle Book (2016).
+Murray received praise for his comic performance with Chris Nashawaty of Entertainment Weekly describing him at "his wry, what-me-worry comic-relief best".
+The film was an immense financial hit, and earned a 95% approval rating on Rotten Tomatoes.
+Murray was nominated for Favorite Animated Movie Voice at the People's Choice Awards; he lost to Ellen DeGeneres who reprised her role in Finding Dory (2016).
 There had been speculation that Murray might return to the Ghostbusters franchise for a rumored Ghostbusters 3.
 Murray once stated, "I'd do it only if my character was killed off in the first reel," and also, "You know, maybe I should just do it.
 Maybe it'd be fun to do."
 Eventually, he appeared in both the 2016 Ghostbusters reboot as Martin Heiss, a cynical ghost debunker, which was released on July 15, 2016, and 2021's Ghostbusters: Afterlife.